anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 * **1 Thessalonians 2.9-13** continues the series in 1 Thessalonians (without a gap), and is about how both Paul and the word of God worked among the believers.
 * **Matthew 24.1-14** continues the series in Matthew, and is about 'the sign of [Jesus'] coming and of the end of the age'.
 (RCL has Matthew 23.1-12, which fits less well with the themes of the Sundays before Advent, but the change leaves a gap in the lectionary provision.) **Micah 3.5-12** is the related reading for the RCL reading, Matthew 23.1-12, pronouncing judgment on the prophets and rulers, but it also fits with Matthew 24.1-14, declaring that 'Jerusalem shall become a heap of ruins'. **Psalm 43** calls out for deliverance 'from the deceitful and the wicked'.

+Year B

+* **Hebrews 9.11-14** continues the series in Hebrews 1-10, and continues on the theme of Jesus as 'high priest'.
+* **Mark 12.28-34** continues the series in Mark, and is about the greatest commandments. **Deuteronomy 6.1-9** is quoted in the Gospel reading: 'Hear, O Israel ...'. **Psalm 119.1-8** says, 'You, O Lord, have charged that we should diligently keep your commandments.'

 Year C

 * **2 Thessalonians 1.1-12** begins a three-week series in 2 Thessalonians.
 Paul looks ahead to the coming of Jesus.